Obesity drugmaker Novo Nordisk misses profit forecast

 Operating profit in the quarter rose 8 per cent at constant exchange rates to 25.9 billion Danish crowns (€3.5 billion) compared with the 27.3 billion forecast by analysts in a LSEG poll and Novo’s Frankfurt-listed shares fell 3.2 per cent just after market opening.

-The Danish company, which employs about 450 people in Ireland, said it now expected sales growth this year of between 22 per cent and 28 per cent in local currencies, compared to the previously guided range for 19 per cent to 27 per cent growth.
+The Danish company, which employs about 450 people in Ireland, said it now expected sales growth this year of between 22 per cent and 28 per cent in local currencies, compared with the previously guided range for 19 per cent to 27 per cent growth.

 READ MORE

-But the company lowered its forecast for operating profit growth this year, to between 20 per cent and 28 per cent in local currencies, compared to its previous forecast of 22 per cent to 30 per cent.
+But the company lowered its forecast for operating profit growth this year, to between 20 per cent and 28 per cent in local currencies, compared with its previous forecast of 22 per cent to 30 per cent.

 Novo ended an advanced kidney disease trial in June, which resulted in an impairment loss of 5.7 billion Danish crowns, which the company said impacted operating profit.